Albert Rust (footballer): Biography

 Formed in the local club in Wittelsheim, Rust evolved as a defender in his early years before opting for the goalkeeper position.
-At age 19, he rejoined the FC Sochaux, a club known for its training center, and relatively quick accomplishment of its first team, they demonstrated an unspectacular but safe and steady style.
-He quickly took the top of the title over the goalkeeper Eugène Battmann and became the title holder during the 1975-1976 season.
-His good performances gave him the honor of being called upon by Henri Guérin of the team France A' 27 March 1976 against Luxembourg.
+At age 19, he rejoined FC Sochaux, a club known for its training center, and relatively quick accomplishment of its first team; they demonstrated an unspectacular but safe and steady style.
+He quickly took over the first choice goalkeeper position from Eugène Battmann and became the title holder during the 1975-1976 season.
+After his good performances, he was called upon by Henri Guérin of the team France A' 27 March 1976 against Luxembourg.

 The following season, he knew there would be tough competition with another promising goalkeeper, Joël Bats coming up.
 The coach René Hauss opted for an original solution and alternated his goalkeepers every game to release a hierarchy.
-The situation unraveled with the departure of Bats to Auxerre in 1979.
-Later, Rust and Bats both agree that this was the most painful time in their professional careers.
+The situation unraveled with the departure of Bats to AJ Auxerre in 1979.
+Later, Rust and Bats agreed that this was the most painful time in their professional careers.

 Rust had his best years at the club with "The Golden Generation" of Sochaux F.C. in 1979-1983.